MikeS74/InStereoSalesCLI/README.md

-# InStereo Quurterly Accounting CLI
+# InStereo Quarterly Accounting CLI

 Node CLI that lets the user search through a SQL database of quarterly sales reports from Beatport and Traxsource and display total sales for particular artists.